Robot Brother

 that what it´s considered as dusty,

-insignificant might have a great potential,
+insignificant might have great potential,

 at a closer look or